Funeral flowers: a practical guide

 Choosing funeral flowers is ultimately about expressing something true.
 Whether you are the family selecting the main coffin tribute or a friend sending a small posy from a distance, the principles are the same: follow the family’s wishes, choose flowers that reflect the person, and do not let worry about getting it exactly right prevent you from doing something thoughtful.

 For help planning the wider funeral service, see our guide to funeral costs in the UK and our overview of the funeral planning process.
-If you are choosing music for the service alongside flowers, our guide to funeral hymns and funeral poems and readings cover the most popular choices.
-If you are managing notifications and admin after the death, our who to notify checklist and what to do after a death guide walk you through the practical steps.
+If you are choosing music for the service, our guide to funeral hymns and funeral poems and readings cover the most popular choices.
+If you are preparing the service booklet, see our guide to creating an order of service.
+For the practicalities after the death, our what to do after a death guide walks you through the steps.